| Musical beat detector PCB V1 with mods | 9 LED sequencer PCB V1 with Arudino Nano |

 musical beat detector schematic

 The beat detector runs on regulated 12VDC power and the output uses an open-collector transistor circuit which is compatible with 3.3V, 5V and higher voltage CMOS logic circuitry.
+The 9 LED sequencer circuit runs on 5VDC power, this can be derived from the beat detectors power supply running through a 7805 voltage regulator or a switching regulator.

 This is a fairly complex analog and digital circuit with numerous stages.
 If you build the circuit, it is a good idea to observe the signal path by connecting an oscilloscope to the various test points shown in the schematic.
 Probing the test points can also be helpful for de-bugging the circuitry.